-If I could only have one effect or plugin it would be a really good saturator.
+If I could only have one effect or plugin, it would be a good saturator.
 You can use saturation to do just about everything from compressing to distorting, to just adding color or harmonics to enhance the overall tone.

 One of the major problems with digital recording is everything is captured so “cleanly.”
 Because digital signal processors lack actual hardware components, the super fast transients are preserved in an almost unnatural way.
-Super clean digital recordings tend to sound “sterile” compared those that were recorded to a good sounding magnetic tape machine.
+Super clean digital recordings tend to sound “sterile” compared those recorded to an excellent magnetic tape machine.
 The analog components inevitably soften transients and add what most engineers describe as warmth and color.
 Whatever word you want to use to describe it, the end result usually makes things sound better and more importantly blend more easily.